monstermichl/TypeShell/README.md

 ## Caveats
 ### Condition evaluation
 In contrast to many other programming languages, TypeShell evaluates all conditions before the actual statement.
 This is done to handle the limitations of Batch/Bash.
+HINT: This is also true for switch-evaluations since switchs is internally converted to ifs.

 ```golang
 if a == 1 && b == 1 {